malkhamis-panw/gaia/doc/documentation.md

 Type: `enum(Active | Failed | Inactive)`

-Contains the state of the enforcer for the processing unit. `Inactive` (default): the enforcer is not enforcing any host service. `Active`: the enforcer is enforcing a host service. `Failed`.
+Contains the state of the enforcer for the processing unit.

+`Inactive` (default): the enforcer is not enforcing any host service.
+`Active`: the enforcer is enforcing a host service.
+`Failed`: an error occurred during the enforcement attempt.

 Default value: